ssantee/demo-project-1/README.md

 ## Architecture

-The application consists of a NextJS front-end/back-end, and serverless services in Go implementing the core business logic.
+The application consists of a NextJS front-end, and serverless services in Go implementing the core business logic.
 It is designed to deploy to [Vercel](https://vercel.com/home).

 The project started with the [NextJS Admin Dashboard](https://vercel.com/templates/next.js/admin-dashboard) template (you may see a few traces of the boilerplate hanging around).